-The Scottish government said this week that any such project would require close examination before it could even be considered.
+The Scottish government has said that any such project would require close examination before it could even be considered.

 "We are always keen to talk about how we can strengthen connections between Scotland, Northern Ireland and the Republic of Ireland," a spokesman said.

 "There are an obvious number of practical obstacles and challenges to such a concept, and it would require a robust assessment of the costs or benefits of such a project in the first instance."

 The UK government has now said that it will look at the feasibility of a bridge or tunnel as part of a wider review of transport links.

 A report is expected back in the summer.